KolosalAI/kolosal-server/docs/API_SPECIFICATION.md

 - `GET /completion-metrics`
 - `GET /v1/completion-metrics`
 - `GET /completion/metrics`

+**Requirements**: These endpoints are only available when `features.metrics: true` is set in the configuration file.

 **Description**: Returns real-time completion performance metrics including TPS, TTFT, RPS, and success rates.